Winston-Salem Preparatory Academy

 Winston-Salem Preparatory Academy (WSPA) is a public school located in Forsyth County, in Winston-Salem, North Carolina.
 Its building location is at the former site of Atkins High School.

 Overview

 Small class sizes

 There are approximately 85 students per middle school grade and 100 students per high school grade.
 The average class size is around 20 students per class.

 Admission requirements

 WSPA students are accepted through a process that includes a written essay, an interview, commitment of parent support, a written agreement, promise of volunteer in support of school activities, and a follow-up by letter indicating acceptance to the WSPA Magnet Program.

-This admissions are led by the school counselors Rhonda Scott or Cheryl Perry-Jones.
+Athletics

+State Championships

+Winston-Salem Prep has won the following North Carolina High School Athletic Association (NCHSAA) team state championships: